lybird300/lybird300.github.io/_posts/2015-04-01-poking-started.md

 ---
 layout: post
-title: "The Journey has begun..."
+title: "The journey has begun..."
 date: 2015-04-01
 ---